tinuzz/wp-plugin-trackserver/readme.txt

 * A track editor in the WP admin, based on Leaflet.Editable.
 * A proxy for external KML and GPX tracks, to work around CORS restrictions.
 * 'maxage' shortcode parameter to impose time-based limit on live tracks.
+* OwnTracks HTTP support, locations request handling only for now.
 * Bulk action for downloading tracks as GPX.
+* Bulk action for viewing multiple tracks at once in the admin.
+Editing them also works.

 Changed:
 * Make the 'infobar' shortcode attribute accept a string, to override the template set in the user profile.